Meet our 62 English teachers

 Hi everyone, I’m Miss Frost.
 I currently work as a Reception teacher in London.
 I absolutely love teaching and am passionate about sharing my love of learning.
 One of the best parts of teaching for me is making learning fun, exciting and hands on.
-My favourite subjects are Science, for which I am the leader at my school, and Storytelling.
+My favourite subjects are Science, for which I am the leader at my school.
 I can’t wait to listen to lots of new stories with you all!

 One of ‘those’ teachers, the type that gets up at 4am on World Book Day to put the final touches on their totally extra outfit (and paint their face to match), as well as the type who decides it’s a good idea to create an original, site-specific musical for 670 children...
 Storytelling enthusiast and music lead - I’m always singing and goofing around!
 I was a theatrical costumer, in a previous life, and I’m getting back into making colourful, ridiculous things.
 I also work for an American games company, writing and editing adventures, bestiaries and character compendiums for fantasy role-playing games.

 My name is Miss Gardner and I teach Year 6 in a London Primary school!
 After studying English Literature at Leeds University, I became a teaching assistant where I realised how much I loved working in a school where I could help children to enjoy learning.
 In my free time, I love running, walking in the countryside and reading!

 I am Head of English and I love supporting and inspiring those around me to read, write, think and imagine.